eventflow/EventFlow.Firebase/README.md

 ### Features
 * FirebaseReadModel - a normal read model which is persisted in Firebase.
-* FirebaseMappingReadModel - A read model to create mappings in Firebase.
 * BackUpStore - Serves to rebuild the read models and/or recover read models when Firebase is down.

 ### Installation